SonalRajurkar/CSE6060SNLP/README.md

 This python file contains the sentiment analysis performed on movie data.

 ## Review doc
 This doc file contains review of 5 research papers on sentiment analysis.
 I have referred 5 papers and written the summary of those including all statistics and tables.
+This was done in place of quiz (not attended quiz 1)

 ## FSA
 This word file contains the finite state automata of adjectives in marathi language with examples.